 - Numerous compatible accessories

-The Asus ROG Ally is now available to pre-order from Best Buy for $699 and will launch on June 13.
+The Asus ROG Ally is now available from Best Buy for $699.
 This configuration packs a 7-inch 120Hz 1080p LCD display, an AMD Ryzen Z1 Extreme APU, 16GB of RAM and 512GB of SSD storage.
 It also comes with a voucher for 3 free months of PC Xbox Game Pass.

 A number of accessories are available for the ROG Ally, including the Asus ROG Ally travel case ($39) and Asus ROG charger dock ($64).
 The handheld is also compatible with other Asus products, including the ROG Cetra True Wireless earbuds ($99) and the Asus ROG Raikiri Pro controller ($169).